 Sometimes Puget Sound needs a watchdog, and we can’t always rely on government to be there.
-Government and enforcement agencies are often understaffed and underfunded, and citizens can help leverage resources and provide community oversight.
+Government and enforcement agencies are often understaffed and underfunded, and individuals can help leverage resources and provide community oversight.
 Soundkeeper conducts regular on-the-water pollution patrols using a variety of watercraft, including kayaks and the Soundkeeper boat, and a network of trained Soundkeeper Volunteers, looking for illegal discharges and other evidence of pollution.

 Our goal is to stop pollution before it enters the Sound.